farcasterxyz/docs/docs/reference/hubble/httpapi/httpapi.md

 ## Timestamps

-Messages contain a timestamp, which is the _Farcaster Epoch Timestamp_ (and not the Unix Epoch).
+Messages contain timestamps which are seconds since the Farcaster Epoch, which began on Jan 1, 2021 00:00:00 UTC.

 ## Paging